📊 FICO Key Takeaways

 💡 AI Analyst Insight

-The 34.0% free cash flow margin provides substantial flexibility for dividends, buybacks, and strategic investments.
-The current ratio below 1.0x warrants monitoring of short-term liquidity.
+The 33.0% free cash flow margin provides substantial flexibility for dividends, buybacks, and strategic investments.
+Strong liquidity with a 2.22x current ratio provides a solid financial cushion.

-How FAIR ISAAC CORP compares to Default sector averages
+How Fair Isaac Corp. compares to Services sector averages

 Sector benchmarks are approximate industry averages.
 Actual sector performance may vary.

-Based on fundamental analysis, FAIR ISAAC CORP has mixed fundamental signals relative to the Default sector in 2026.
+Based on fundamental analysis, Fair Isaac Corp. has mixed fundamental signals relative to the Services sector in 2026.

 Note: This is a fundamental analysis based on SEC filings.
 For P/E ratio, price targets, and market-based valuation, consult financial data providers.
 This is not investment advice.